Moomoo and Nasdaq Announce Global Strategic Partnership; Empowering Investors with Premier Data Solution, Nasdaq TotalView®

-JERSEY CITY, N.J., April 4, 2024 /PRNewswire/ -- Moomoo, one of the world's leading investment and trading platforms, has proudly announced a global strategic partnership with Nasdaq, a premier provider of platforms and services for global capital markets.
+SYDNEY, April 5, 2024 /PRNewswire/ -- Moomoo, one of the world's leading investment and trading platforms, has proudly announced a global strategic partnership with Nasdaq, a premier provider of platforms and services for global capital markets.
 This collaboration marks a significant milestone in the longstanding relationship between the two esteemed brands, who share a commitment to empowering investors with advanced trading technology and comprehensive market insights.

 In celebration of this enduring collaboration and future milestones, moomoo is delighted to invite eligible investors to sign up for an exclusive 3-month free trial of Nasdaq TotalView® on its platform.
 By giving users the insight advantage, moomoo and Nasdaq wish to enhance retail investors' trading experience.